 Keep Doing What You Love (Don’t Stop Chasing Your Dreams)

 At the start of my pregnancy and when I had just had my baby I thought I was never going to dress up, take photos and blog again.
-Among my nausea, hard c-section recovery and mom duties I couldn’t fathom the thought of feeling fabulous again.
+Among my nausea, hard c-section recovery (let’s talk about how none of my clothes fit) and mom duties I couldn’t fathom the thought of feeling fabulous again.
 The blog is part of me and it’s become my small business, source of creativity and it makes me feel alive and apparently I’ve made other people realize that a baby is a blessing not a curve ball in life.
 I’m still chasing this dream and building it.
 What makes you feel like yourself?

 ¡Con mi Media Naranja!